leonyuhanov/OSCtoBrowserViaWS/README.md

 - LOCALHOST SSL certs provided

 # Basic operation
-Launch the bride via
+Launch the bridje via

 ````
 Launch FROM te directory so it picks up the certificates dircetory
 node oscWebSocketServer.js
 ````

-The app will listen on UDP port 5454 or OSC Messages.
+The app will listen on UDP port 5454  at IP address set in "udpHOST" for OSC Messages.
 ATM only FLOAT values are supported.
 You can send multiple values in the same message.
 Data will come across to your browser ONLY once it has made a connection to the secure localhost Web Socket.